Deciding Whether You Should Rent or Buy a Condo

 Which Costs You More in the Long Run?

 The long-term cost of renting is basically your monthly rental price.
 In other words, it’s like betting money on a retired race horse, you won’t win, and you’ll never see that money again.
-For some this might be a pretty tough pill to swallow.
+For some this might be a pretty tough pill to swallow, but it's still tough deciding between buying a condo or renting an apartment or condo of similar value.

 - Buying is a bit more complicated because of the unexpected costs like emergency repairs, in addition to other expenses like taxes and insurance.